neilbalch/SimVascular/Code/Source/PythonAPI/README.md

 # Code Organization

-The code is organized using seprate files for modules and classes belonging to those modules
+The code is organized using seprate files for modules and classes defined for those modules

   - Modules are implemented in *ModuleName*\_PyModule.(cxx,h) files